seravat/experienced-integration-labs/README.md

 	  - Run fuse

 		 	 $ ./fuse

-	  - Create a root fabric

-	  		fabric:create

-	  - Add the camel-soap feature

-			fabric:profile-edit --feature mvn:org.apache/camel-soap jboss-fuse-full

 2. Build the project

+	- Download the project zip or clone the git repo

   	- Open a Terminal and locate the parent folder
 	  	- Run the command bellow

 		  $ mvn clean install -DskipTests

 	- Open a Terminal and locate the core folder
 		- Run the command bellow (with skip tests since the webservice is not running yet)

 		  $ mvn clean install -DskipTests